 |Princeton Tec Sector 5 |

-Depending on your needs, your dive style, and depth, you must get a dive light with the right configurations.
-In this post, we will help you find the best option in the market together with our top 5 picks for you to choose from.
+Depending on your needs, your dive style, and depth, you must get a diving light with the right configurations.
+In this post, we will help you find the best lights on the market together with our top 5 picks for you to choose from.

 Dive lights aren’t just for seeing things around, it’s also responsible for the following things: